MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/users-licenses-permissions.md

 For more information, see [Add users to an environment](/power-platform/admin/add-users-to-environment).
 Alternatively, you can [use security groups to manage access to environments](/power-platform/admin/control-user-access).

-## Assign security roles and field security profiles
+## Assign security roles

 Now that users have a license and access to the environment, they need a security role to get the right privileges for the application.
 [Security roles control the types of data tables a user can access and edit](/power-platform/admin/security-roles-privileges).
 For example, a user can have permission to see accounts, but not to see revenue fields for an account.

 For more information, see [Assign security roles to a user](/power-platform/admin/assign-security-roles).
 To assign a security role to multiple users, consider managing them as a [team in Dataverse](/power-platform/admin/manage-teams).